-If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 It's easy to see why these careers are increasingly popular.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
 It's also important to consider R-22 Freon® coolant, which affects old models.
 Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll learn a great deal about:
+And, most importantly, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?

 There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
 This shortage is because of several things, including an aging workforce and competition from other industries.
 Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 While HVAC often has you on your feet, it can also be very rewarding.
 As a technician you'll be expected to occasionally: